Role of Anticholinergic & diuretics in the treatment of NocturiaMarch 11, 2021 2021-07-05 13:38

 Nocturia is often known to cause sleep disruption in Millions of people who are contrived by a frequent necessity to urinate during the night.
 Although it is mostly seen as a concern in seniors, it can affect people of any age.
 Bathroom trips can cause sleep fragmentation, excessive sleepiness during the day, and an increased risk of dangerous falls.
 Nocturia has many possible causes and can be attributed to a variety of serious health conditions.

 Nocturia, however, is common but should not be considered unavoidable.
-Measures to minimize trips to the bathroom and refine sleep may be taken in many situations.
+Measures to minimize trips to the bathroom and help stay asleep during the night may be taken in many situations.
 Understanding the essential aspects of frequent night urination, including their triggers, effects, and remedies, maybe a first step in making people of all ages sleep finer and less distressing at night.

 What is Nocturia?